Mattias Karlsson (politician, born 1977)

-Hans Kennert Mattias Hedarv Karlsson (born 17 August 1977) is a Swedish politician who served as Leader of the Sweden Democrats in the Riksdag from September 2014 to November 2019.
-He has been a Member of the Riksdag (SD)since October 2010.
-He previously served as Leader of the Sweden Democrats from 2014 to 2015.
+Hans Kennert Mattias Hedarv Karlsson (born 17 August 1977) is a Swedish politician, writer and public commentator who served as Leader of the Sweden Democrats in the Riksdag from September 2014 to November 2019.
+He has been a Member of the Riksdag (SD) since October 2010.
+He previously served as temporary Leader of the Sweden Democrats from 2014 to 2015.

 He currently heads the conservative think-tank Oikos.
 Since 2022, he has also served as the party's international outreach secretary.
+Karlsson has also been described as one of the SD's chief philosophical ideologues, having been responsible much of the party's current platform and shift in its beliefs.

 Early life

 Karlsson was born in Rottne, Växjö Municipality, Kronoberg County.
 At age 16, he moved to the nearby city of Växjö to begin secondary school at Katedral gymnasium.
-Karlsson reported having gained his political convictions during his years in Växjö as a result of conflicts with immigrant "kickers" gangs and resentment towards the lack of Swedish pride and solidarity in society.
-He described having been inspired by Swedish Viking rock band Ultima Thule.
-Karlsson claims to have never associated with the sizable neo-Nazi skinhead scene that mobilized during his youth, and claims to have been called a "meatball patriot" by racist skinheads for his moderate and more accepting ideology.

-Following secondary studies, Karlsson moved to Madrid, where he studied during one year.
+Following secondary studies, Karlsson moved to Madrid, where he studied for one year.
 He returned to Sweden in 1999 to Lund, Scania County, enrolling into history and political science at Lund University.
 During his studies at the university, Karlsson met Jimmie Åkesson, incumbent leader of the Sweden Democrats, Richard Jomshof and Björn Söder.
+The group later became known as the "Scania Gang" or the "Fantastic Four" and worked to reform the Sweden Democrats and change its ideology in a more moderate direction.

 Karlsson describes his early childhood in Rottne as inspiring his later political action: